Tjoms99/xiao_sense_nrf52840_battery_lib/README.md

 - **Usage:**

 ```
-battery_init();
+int ret = battery_init();
+if (ret != 0) {
+    // Handle error
+}
 ```

 ### Example Usage

 There is an example in the `main.c` file that demonstrates how to use the battery management library.
-This example initializes the battery management library, registers a callback to log charging state changes, and periodically reads and logs the battery voltage and capacity.
+This example initializes the battery management library, registers callbacks for charging state changes and battery voltage samples, and starts periodic sampling of the battery voltage.

 ## Programming